juliantang324/NexusSplats/README.md

 - [ ] Merge with the latest version of NerfBaselines

 ## Abstract
+Photorealistic 3D reconstruction of unstructured real-world scenes remains challenging due to complex illumination variations and transient occlusions.
+Existing methods based on Neural Radiance Fields (NeRF) and 3D Gaussian Splatting (3DGS) struggle with inefficient light decoupling and structure-agnostic occlusion handling.
-We propose a nexus kernel-driven approach, called <em>NexusSplats</em>, for efficient and finer 3D scene reconstruction under complex lighting and occlusion conditions.
+To address these limitations, we propose <strong>NexusSplats</strong>, an approach tailored for efficient and high-fidelity 3D scene reconstruction under complex lighting and occlusion conditions.
+In particular, NexusSplats leverages a <strong>hierarchical light decoupling</strong> strategy that performs centralized appearance learning, efficiently and effectively decoupling varying lighting conditions.
+Furthermore, a <strong>structure-aware occlusion handling</strong> mechanism is developed, establishing a nexus between 3D and 2D structures for fine-grained occlusion handling.
-Experimental results demonstrate that <em>NexusSplats</em> achieves state-of-the-art rendering quality and reduces reconstruction time in different scenes by up to 70.4% compared to the current best method in quality.
+Experimental results demonstrate that NexusSplats achieves state-of-the-art rendering quality and reduces the number of total parameters by 65.4%, leading to 2.7× faster reconstruction.
 <br>

 <img width="100%" alt="overview of NexusSplats" src="assets/overview.png" />
-<strong>Overview of NexusSplats. </strong><em>Left:</em> From the reference image, we extract light embedding and transient embedding to capture
-global lighting and occlusion conditions. <em>Middle:</em> Our nexus kernels enable hierarchical management of Gaussian primitives, allowing efficient local adaptations to different lighting and occlusion conditions via the light decoupling module and the uncertainty splatting module. <em>Right:</em> Through tile rasterization, we project raw colors, mapped colors, and uncertainties onto 2D visible planes.
-A boundary penalty finally refines the filtering mask in handling occlusions.
+<strong>Overview of NexusSplats.</strong> Our framework operates in three stages:
+<em>First</em>, the <strong>Hierarchical Gaussian Management</strong> organizes 3D Gaussians into dynamic <em>nexus kernels</em>, which generate Gaussian attributes and perform <strong>Centralized Appearance Learning</strong> and <strong>Uncertainty Propagation</strong>.
+<em>Second</em>, a raw image, a mapped image, and an uncertainty mask are rendered though tile rasterization.
+<em>Third</em>, the <strong>Boundary-Aware Refinement</strong> corrects misclassified scene boundaries.
+The system optimizes via a combination of color loss and uncertainty loss.

 ## Installation
 Clone the repository and create a `python == 3.11` Anaconda environment with CUDA toolkit 11.8.